• Skip to main content

 Issuing commands to MySQL

 Assuming you’ve now installed and started your MySQL server using one of the above techniques, how do you interact with the server?
-When you installed the MySQL server, you also installed mysql, the MySQL Monitor.
-This is a command-line client program that you can use to connect to the server and issue commands.
+When you installed the MySQL server, you also installed mysql

 So let’s try firing up the MySQL Monitor and see what it can do.
 Follow these two steps:

-1. Open a terminal window:
+- Open a terminal window:

-• Windows 7: Click the Windows logo, then choose All Programs > Accessories > Command Prompt.
+- Windows 7: Click the Windows logo, then choose All Programs > Accessories > Command Prompt.

-• Mac OS X: Open a Finder window, then choose Applications > Utilities > Terminal.
+- Mac OS X: Open a Finder window, then choose Applications > Utilities > Terminal.

-• Ubuntu: Choose Applications > Accessories > Terminal, or if you’re using the Unity desktop, click the Ubuntu logo and type terminal.
+- Ubuntu: Choose Applications > Accessories > Terminal, or if you’re using the Unity desktop, click the Ubuntu logo and type terminal.
 (More info)

-2. Run the mysql program in the terminal window:
+program in the terminal window:-

-• Windows 7: Assuming you installed XAMPP, type cd c:xamppmysqlbin and press Enter, then type mysql -u root and press Enter.
+- Windows 7: Assuming you installed XAMPP, type cd c:xamppmysqlbin and press Enter, then type mysql -u root and press Enter.

-• Mac OS X and Ubuntu: Just type mysql -u root and press Enter.
+- Mac OS X and Ubuntu: Just type mysql -u root and press Enter.

-The -u root parameter tells the MySQL Monitor to connect to the MySQL server using the root user, which is always available with MySQL.
+parameter tells the MySQL Monitor to connect to the MySQL server using the root user, which is always available with MySQL.
 By default, MySQL’s root user doesn’t need a password.
 This is OK for a development setup on your computer, but a terrible idea for a live server!
 If you’re installing MySQL on a live server, make sure you secure it properly.
-XAMPP also comes with some security scripts that can automatically make your XAMPP installation more secure.
+XAMPP also comes with some security scripts that can automatically make your XAMPP installation more secure. -

 Once the MySQL Monitor runs, you’ll see something like this in your terminal window:

-Type 'help;' or 'h' for help.
-Type 'c' to clear the current input statement.
+Welcome to the MySQL monitor.
+Commands end with ; or g.
+Your MySQL connection id is 3893 Server version: 5.5.8 Source distribution Type 'help;' or 'h' for help.
+Type 'c' to clear the current input statement. mysql> _

-The last line, mysql>, is the MySQL prompt.
+, is the MySQL prompt.
 This is where you type your commands to send to the MySQL server.

 Let’s try out a couple of commands.
-Type the following at the mysql> prompt, then press Enter:
+Type the following at the mysql>

 select now();